Bursitis

 • redness on the skin around your joint

-Your doctor will ask you questions about your joint pain and work or hobbies that make you more likely to get bursitis.
-They will also ask whether you have any other medical conditions such as gout or rheumatoid arthritis and check whether you have other symptoms.
+Your healthcare provider will ask you questions about your joint pain and work or hobbies that make you more likely to get bursitis.
+They’ll also ask whether you have any other medical conditions such as gout or rheumatoid arthritis and check whether you have other symptoms.

-Your doctor will also examine your joints.
-They may also send you for an x-ray or ultrasound scan, order blood tests or take a sample of fluid from your joint swelling using a needle, depending on what they think is the cause.
-Taking a fluid sample can help diagnose infection or gout arthritis
+Your healthcare provider will also examine your joints.
+They may also send you for an X-ray or ultrasound scan, order blood tests or take a sample of fluid from your joint swelling using a needle, depending on what they think is the cause.
+Taking a fluid sample can help diagnose infection or gout arthritis.

-You can usually help treat bursitis yourself at home by the following self-care measures.
+You can usually manage bursitis yourself at home (self-care) with the following:

-• Rest as much as you can and avoid pressure, activities or repetitive movement that worsen the symptoms of your affected joint.
+• Rest as much as you can and avoid pressure, activities or repetitive movement that make your symptoms worse.
 However, don't stop moving the joint completely as you could lose muscle mass and get long-term stiffness in your joint.

 • Use ice to help reduce swelling in your joint and ease pain.
-You can wrap some ice or an ice pack in a towel and place it on your affected joint for 10–20 minutes.
+You can wrap some ice or an ice pack in a towel and place it on your affected joint for 10 to 20 minutes.
 Repeat every few hours during the day.

 • Take pain relief medicines such as paracetamol or non-steroidal anti-inflammatory medicines (NSAIDs) such as ibuprofen.
-Ask your GP or local pharmacist to find out whether it is safe for you to take NSAIDs.
+Ask your healthcare provider or pharmacist if it's okay for you to take NSAIDs.

 • Use pads and cushions to help protect your affected joint.